Disentangling the Halo: Joint Model for Measurements of the Kinetic Sunyaev-Zeldovich Effect and Galaxy-Galaxy Lensing: Data Availability

-A crucial step in using kSZ profile measurements as a benchmark for feedback models and simulations is an accurate constraint on the halo mass.
-The halo mass can change both the shape and the amplitude of the kSZ signal as seen in Figure \ref{fig: model}.
-The ratio of kSZ signals modelled with halo masses of $10^{14} \; \rm M_\odot$ and $10^{13} \; \rm M_\odot$ is $\approx 2.1$ at $\theta = 1'$ and grows with increasing $\theta$, plateauing to $\approx 3.3$ at $\theta = 6'$.
-Assuming a certain halo mass estimated from stellar masses is potentially dangerous as stellar masses and SHMR can be biased \citep{Yuan_2021_Assembly_Bias_CMASS, Oyarzun_2024_SHMR_bias}.
 These kSZ profile measurements were jointly analysed with cosmic shear for the first time by \cite{Bigwood_2024_kSZ_WL} to constrain the power spectrum and they found a best-fitting model with stronger baryonic feedback than hydrodynamical simulations predict.
 As discussed in \cite{Bigwood_2024_kSZ_WL} (their Appendix B3), a major source of uncertainty in constraining the impact of baryonic feedback from kSZ and cosmic shear measurements, was the halo mass of the sample, which spans almost an order of magnitude: $M_{\rm halo} = 0.8-30 \times 10^{13} \; M_{\odot}$ (significantly larger than the range of masses plotted in Figure \ref{fig: b_vs_nb}).
 For this reason, \cite{Bigwood_2024_kSZ_WL} had to use a large prior for $M_{\rm halo}: \mathcal{U}[5\times10^{12},7\times10^{13}]$.
-Having such a large uncertainty on halo masses make it difficult to interpret the strength of baryonic feedback from the stacked kSZ profiles measured by \cite{Schaan_2021_kSZ, Hadzhiyska_2024_ACT_DESI_kSZ} and future measurements to come.
+Having such a large uncertainty on halo masses makes it difficult to interpret the strength of baryonic feedback from the stacked kSZ profiles measured by \cite{Schaan_2021_kSZ, Hadzhiyska_2024_ACT_DESI_kSZ} and future measurements to come.
 The methodology in this work can provide a more precise prior on the effective halo mass of the sample.